iamchandanys/azure_function_app/README.md

-# Sending order receipt file to the user through mail using Azure Functions once the payment is done
+# Sending order receipt file to the user through mail using Azure Functions

 ###### Key Features: